vitalinfo/circleci-cancel-draft/README.md

 # circleci-cancel-draft

 CircleCI runs build for Draft PR.

-This docker image support cancel build if PR in the `Drfat` status or has `Draft` label.
+This docker image supports cancel build if PR in the `Drfat` status or has `Draft` label.

 ```yaml